 Finding the Salon Opéra

-As I noted above, the free fashion show at Galeries Lafayette has taken place in at least two different rooms in the two times I have gone.
+As I noted above, the fashion show at Galeries Lafayette has taken place in a different location within the department story over its history.
+I’ve attended it in two different rooms in the times I have gone.
 So just be sure to check your email voucher and follow the directions.

-If the fashion show is taking place in Salon Opéra on the 4th floor of Coupole, you’ll want to enter the main building of the Galeries Lafayette (not the Lafayette Maison or Homme buildings), and take the main escalator to the 4th floor.
+If the fashion show is still taking place in Salon Opéra on the 4th floor of Coupole, you’ll want to enter the main building of the Galeries Lafayette (not the Lafayette Maison or Homme buildings), and take the main escalator to the 4th floor.
 The Salon Opéra is located near the lingerie department.

 If you get lost in the store, the main Information/Welcome desk is located on the ground floor (Floor 0) and any of the store employees should be able to point you in the right direction.

-Our Experience at the Fashion Show
+Our Experience at the Galeries Lafayette Fashion Show

-This is of course a department store fashion show in Paris with models showing off read-to-buy clothing, and not a haute couture show during fashion week.
-While they try to stimulate a real fashion show, the room itself felt a bit like a small business conference room with a small runway and lots of chairs.
+This is of course a department store fashion show in Paris with models showing off ready-to-buy clothing, and not an haute couture show during fashion week.
+While they try to simulate a real fashion show, the room itself felt a bit like a small business conference room with a small runway and lots of chairs.

 Back in 2013, it was clearly written that photography and videotaping was prohibited (although blatantly ignored by many); however, I saw no such rules during our 2015 visit.
-I imagine that videos are likely prohibited, but photography seemed to be fine and most people were discreetly taking photos on their phones during the show.
+Videos are still prohibited, but photography is now allowed and most people were discreetly taking photos on their phones during the show.

 It is best to get there a bit early to get a seat in the front row.
 It is a narrow t-shaped runway with people sitting on each side and at the very end of the runway.
 In 2015, there was no choice given to seating and people were seated in order of arrival next to the prior guests.
 However, it is worth being there when they open the door so you get a seat without someone sitting directly in front of you.

 In 2015, we found a bottle of water and a fashion show program on each seat.
 Programs are provided in English (almost all attendees appeared to be from English-speaking or Asian countries) that list the clothing items and labels worn by each model in order of appearance, which made it easy to follow along.

 During the shows, the clothing is grouped into separate themes (e.g., Palm Springs, Vintage, American Retro) with clothes and shoes by a variety of designers including Michael Kors, Marc Jacobs, Tommy Hilfiger, Eden, Kooples, Tara Jarmon, Ralph Lauren, Manoush, Minelli, and Diane von Fürstenberg.

 Below are several pictures from our visit in 2015.